-This keyboard approach is therefore part of a wider learning enterprise: whether you are self-taught, using e-learning techniques, or using private Russian language lessons, it is necessary that you know the basics of Russian before being able to use a virtual keyboard correctly.
+This keyboard approach is therefore part of a wider learning enterprise: whether you are self-taught, using e-learning techniques, or using private Russian lessons, it is necessary that you know the basics of Russian before being able to use a virtual keyboard correctly.

 If you have the basics down, using a Russian keyboard makes a whole lot of sense.

 Learning a foreign language - and this also applies to German courses, Russian courses in NYC, Spanish classes, or learning French as a foreign language - means training regularly in order to progress.

 Here are some tips from some of the lead TED translators on how to progress more quickly when learning a foreign language: